Number of partners: 2

 Mergers & Acquisitions:

 This is a substantial component of the practice.
 Members have advised in high-profile, local and cross-border insolvencies and receiverships, including those of banks and insurance companies.
 Members have the expertise to deal with complex ancillary issues such as taxation, employment law, fraud, tracing and devising urgent measures to manage systemic risks which result from the insolvency of major companies such as national banks or insurance companies.
-The team was involved in the receivership of Les Pailles Limitée and advised the receiver and manager on the most efficient structure for disposing of the assets of the company (which consisted mainly of immovable properties) worth approximately Rs 750 million.
-The team put in place a structure that significantly lowered the transaction costs and taxes for the benefit of the creditors of the company.
+The team has been involved as main legal advisers, in several liquidation and receivership processes, and recently, the receivership of Tex Services Ltd and Compagnie d’Investissement Immobilier de Flacq, both holding structures and major players operating in the Mauritius textile industry.
+The team has an ongoing involvement in operating the businesses as a going concern with the aim of realisation of assets.